 As the capital of the Ottoman Empire since the 15th century and currently the one of the biggest metropolis in Europe, Istanbul is home to over 17 million people.
 95% of the population is Muslim and the city has an astonishing number of nearly 3000 (!) mosques.

-Firstly, don’t be fooled by its name, this mosque is not exactly new – it was actually built in the 1600s.I Also, I find it hilarious many people mistake this mosque for the Blue Mosque.
+Don’t be fooled by its name, this mosque is not exactly new – it was actually built in the 1600s.
+Many people mistake this mosque for the Blue Mosque.
 They can look the same but they are in completely different places of the city!

 Although the New Mosque is one of the defining features of the skyline of Istanbul, this mosque is often overlooked by visitors.
 Don’t do it.
 This mosque has a special charm.
 You can just stand in the front doors with the Bosphorus right in front of you, and watch the crazy spectacle of the seagulls, ferry boats and the fishermen in Galata Bridge.
 It’s pure charm and enough of a reason to visit it in my book.